joey-qytyku/OS-90-fixed/docs/Old/Memory2.md

 The single address space means that IPC is very easy and context switching is much faster due to not having to flush TLB entries when switching modes.
 Page tables do not have to be allocated for each process.
 Process memory can also be accessed directly.

-OS/90 cannot support isolated address spaces.
+OS/90 can support isolated address spaces to a limited degree using scheduler hooks.
+THis is done for DOS programs.

 # Implementation Data Structures and Algorithms